munichdeveloper/user-service/README.md

 4. You don't need users to register explicitly.
 In the example implementation, a new user is registered automatically, if it doesn't exist yet.
 However, this is of course dependant on your projects requirements.
 5. You don't need to deal with 'forgot password' functionality and your users don't have to deal with that also.
 They can always login, as long as they have access to their email (they always do).
 6. You don't need to setup infrastructure for sending emails.
+7. You can collect user mails without hassle.

 # Is this really secure?
 What if the email account of my user is being hacked?